 Two other beams of light: the kombucha company Revive kombucha handing out their booch on tap in mini glass jars, and some cereal company encouraging consumers to buy in bulk (they also sold bulk jars).

 As a start-up, it's really important to attend these types of events to be 'in the now' about the latest and greatest marketing strategies, and really establish your business as a leader in a particular niche (in our case — regenerative enterprise).
 So we attended some marketing, capital raising and regenerative agriculture lectures.
 All fantastic.
 Someone who really struck out is a woman named Robyn O'brien.
 She spoke up about regenerative financing and is an exceptional public speaker.
+This further encouraged Anato's emphasis on a regenerative business model.

 Mushrooms & CBD

 Mushrooms are sexy this year.
 With Foursigmatic (a coffee substitute made with mushrooms) getting all of Silicon Valley to fuel themselves up with a mushroom drink in the morning, mushrooms are getting center stage this year.
-We got to taste some mushroom jerky and hang out with the team at Host Defence Mushrooms.
+We got to taste some mushroom jerky and hang out with the team at Host Defense Mushrooms.
 They make a phenomenal immune boosting tincture (My community) that works every time.

 CBD (derived from the hemp or cannabis plant) is the new superfood in all sorts of drinks, pastries, cookies, creams...
 And for good reason.
 It works exceptionally well topically and internally.
 Here at ANATO we don't use it because hemp is an annual plant.